 But if you can’t make the normal monthly payments to your debts because they are too large, there is no alternative that will leave you with a good credit record.
 See Don’t let credit record worries stop you taking action on your debts for details.

-You can make arrangements with your creditors yourself, but these have exactly the same effect on your credit score as a DMP through a firm.
+You can make arrangements with your creditors yourself, but these have exactly the same effect on your credit score as a DMP.

 Your partner’s credit rating is only affected if you have joint accounts with them – a joint bank account, joint loan or mortgage.
 With no joint accounts, they won’t be affected just because you live in the same house, even if you are married.